knode/meetups/portland-or-usa/pdxnode.md

 Talks are submitted via PR and reviewed by organizers; talk templates are provided.
 Note that this is not a case of "build it and they will come";
-[@hackygolucky](https://github.com/hackygolucky) actively seek out and encourage talks from the community.
+Organizers actively seek out and encourage talks from community members excited about projects they've worked on.
+Newer members are encouraged to do lightning
-Newer members are encouraged to do lightning talks: topics include packages they've recently released or found useful, tooling, or brief "how-to"'s.
+talks: topics include packages they've recently released or found useful, tooling, or brief "how-to"'s.

 There's also a "request for talk" to allow members who are interested in a topic request to hear about it at a future meetup; and provide